 What is Required?

-CDA has stated on many occasions, that surveyors will be looking for evidence of Person-Centered Planning in a center’s documentation and Policy and Procedure Manual.
+In general, surveyors will primarily be looking for evidence of Person-Centered Planning in a center’s documentation and Policy and Procedure Manual.
 If you are planning to develop the required Person-Centered Planning policies and procedures as well as create new assessment, reassessment, quarterly note, and other forms to show evidence of the Person-Centered Planning process on your own, please find links to the Person-Centered HCBS Federal Regulations and Guidelines at https://www.totaladhc.com/hcbs-final-regulations-42-cfr-part-441/ and https://acl.gov/Programs/CIP/OCASD/docs/2402-a-Guidance.pdf that you can use to help you develop necessary policies and procedures as well as forms.